How to Add Social Media Icons to an Email Signature

 This is the area where most people get tripped up.
 Your account must represent a well-known, highly searched-for person, brand, or entity.
 Instagram reviews accounts that are featured in multiple news sources, and they explicitly state that they do not consider paid or promotional content as sources for review.

 The application itself is straightforward and takes less than five minutes.
-It’s getting approved that’s the hard part.
+Getting approved is the hard part.
 Here’s how to submit your request directly within the app:

 Submitting the form is the easy part.
 The real work happens long before you tap that button.
 Verification is a result of effective brand-building, not the other way around.
 Here’s how to build a case for yourself.